bazizikhaled/ytb-dl/README.md

 cd ytb-dl
 chmod +x ytb.sh
 ```
-edit the save_location (where to save videos)
+Update the save_location (the location where the videos will be saved) and the playlist_file (the file containing the URLs of your playlists) in the ytb.sh file.

-and playlist_file (and file with urls of your playlists)
+Update your playlists file with the desired playlists
 ```
 ./ytb.sh
 ```